 - The national Climate Debt increases with increasing global Land Air Temperature and rising Sea Level.

-- The future national Climate Debt can be reduced by phase out the CO2 Emissions, increase the Forest Area and the area of Primary Forests, improve the environment, reduce the Ecological Footprint and phase out Nuclear Power.
+- The future national Climate Debt can be reduced by phase out the CO2 Emissions, increase Forest Cover and Primary Forests, improve the environment, reduce the Ecological Footprint and phase out Nuclear Power.